Give notice of your marriage or civil partnership

-If one or both parties wishing to marry or form a civil partnership in England or Wales and one or both of you are not resident in this country, then you must first establish a residency of seven clear days within a district in England or Wales.
+If one or both parties wishing to marry or form a civil partnership in England or Wales and one or both of you are not residents in this country, you must first establish a residency of seven clear days within a district in England or Wales.
 The day of your arrival will not be counted as part of your residency.
 The first day of your residency begins at 00:00 hours on the day after your arrival.
 An example of this is:

 - if you arrive at 4pm Monday 15 February, your first day of residence would commence at 00:00 hours on Tuesday 16 February and you have to reside within one registration district for the next seven days; on the eighth day you'll be free to give notice in the Register Office for the borough in which you've established that residency

-As you or your partner would only have arrived in England or Wales recently, we will accept a letter from the person that you have been residing with as proof of address.
+As you or your partner would only have arrived in England or Wales recently, we'll accept a letter from the person that you have been residing with as proof of address.
 The letter should state the date you arrived and the name, address and contact telephone number of the person who is vouching for your residence.

 If you've recently moved to the borough from another district you should also establish a clear 7 day residency.
-Proof of address would be a tenancy agreement, mortgage statement or letter from the person responsibly for the property confirming the date of your arrival and the name, address and contact telephone number of the person who is vouching for your residence.
+Proof of address would be a tenancy agreement, mortgage statement or letter from the person responsible for the property confirming the date of your arrival and the name, address and contact telephone number of the person who is vouching for your residence.

 Evidence of change of name

-- original Deed Poll / Change of name certificate
+- original Deed Poll/change of name certificate

 Evidence of dissolution of previous marriage or civil partnership